EveripediaNetwork/everipedia-bounties/README.md

 The Everipedia team will review your Pull Request.
 We expect high quality of code, test coverage, and code available to be deployed on Kylin & Mainnet.
 If you have questions please reach to us in the telegram channel created for EP Bounties.

+### Locking

+We will lock the issue once a developer is accepted.
+We expect weekly / bi-weekly communication about updates, code pushes.
+If developer fails to communicate / is not engaging with the locked task, Everipedia Team can open it again for other developers.

 ### License

 All projects founded by Everipedia Bounties should use MIT license ( https://choosealicense.com/licenses/mit/ )